 Browse through my Color Reference Guide to find the color(s) that you want to be used in your logo design.

-If you’ve chosen a Logo In A Day, when you place your order in my online Brand Shop, there's a space to specify your color choice using the PMS number that best matches your preferences.
+If you’ve chosen a Logo In A Day, when you place your order in my online Logo Shop, there's a space to specify your color choice using the PMS number that best matches your preferences.

 After you receive your first digital proof you will have two (2) opportunities to submit proof change requests (and you can request color changes at that time).

 If you’re going to work with me 1:1 for a fully Custom-Made Logo Design & Branding project, there’s a space in my questionnaire where you can specify your color choice.